ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 ## Creating a host entry pointing to 127.0.0.1

-Google's OAuth require a redirect URLs that can't be IP addresses or localhost.
+Google's OAuth requires redirect URLs that can't be IP addresses or localhost.
 So for development purposes we will need a proper host pointing to 127.0.0.1.
-That host is not required to be accessible from outside our computer, so we can set up only for local host.
+It is not required that this host be accessible from outside our computer, so we can just set up for local host.
 There is a public domain <http://lvh.me/> pointing to localhost/127.0.0.1, but you might want to provide your own host locally for security reasons.

 For this, you can add an entry in [the hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) of your machine.

-For this guide we are going to associate `me.mydomain.com` to `127.0.0.1`, but you can change it for your needs, as long as it looks like a public top-level domain (.com, .org...) or has at least two components.
+For this guide we are going to associate `me.mydomain.com` to `127.0.0.1`, but you can change it according to your needs, as long as it is like a public top-level domain (.com, .org...) or has at least two components.

 ```
 127.0.0.1       me.mydomain.com